zeitlinger/keyboard/README.md

 - 💎 = combo key (e.g. middle and index finger in top row pressed together produce "b")
 - 🪜 = transparent key
 - ❌ = key can't be used because the layer was activated with that key
+- empty = use key from base layer
 - Alt = capitalized words are layer names
 - /+Ctrl = tab-mod - / on tab and CTRL on hold
 - C-w = Ctrl-w (same for Alt and Shift)